 Also known as: App Name, App Title, Product Name

 Every element of an App Store Product Page has the power to drive downloads.
 The App Title, however, is an even more important ASO factor.
-After the App Icon, the App Title is the first impression that a user gets of your app.
-At the same time, keywords placed in the app title are also considered very important by search algorithms in major app stores.
+After the App Icon, the App Name is the first impression that a user gets of your app.
+At the same time, keywords placed in the app name are also considered very important by search algorithms in major app stores.

 ASO Mechanics in a Nutshell